kzu/kzu.github.io/_posts/2023-08-15-sponsorlink-feedback.md

 a few weeks.
 I started slowly integrating it into my smaller and newer projects, which went over several months with absolutely zero feedback from anyone.

-Then and end of June I noticed some things were broken in CI for the main Moq repo, and I decided to take a look.
+By the end of June I noticed some things were broken in CI for the main Moq repo, and I decided to take a look.
 That's when I sort of assumed I was never going to be able to put any serious work on a new Moq, and I decided to rename [moq/moq > moq/labs](https://github.com/moq/labs) and archive it.